djsamyak/CXR_U-Net/README.md

 # U-Net
-A simple U-Net implementation for biomdeical image segmentation.
+A simple U-Net implementation for biomedical image segmentation.

 To run the U-Net:
 1. Create a folder data in the same directory as other files.